 O6.7 Chest physiotherapy (Airway clearance techniques)

 Airway clearance techniques are only indicated for patients with COPD who have evidence of sputum.
-This is likely to include individuals who have the clinical features of chronic bronchitis, those with co-existent bronchiectasis and some patients during an acute exacerbation.
+This is likely to include individuals who have the clinical features of chronic bronchitis, those with co-existent bronchiectasis and some patients during an exacerbation.

 The aims of airway clearance techniques in patients with COPD are to assist sputum clearance in an attempt to reduce symptoms, slow the decline in lung function, reduce exacerbation frequency and hasten the recovery from exacerbations.